hafizsam/Customer-Detection/README.md

 ## :camera:Run the Inferences using webcam
-`python detect.py --weights food.pt --source 0`
+`python detect.py --weights customer-detection.pt --source 0`

 ## :handshake:Thank You
 Thank you for all the lecturers, facilitators, friends and family for helping me to develop the project.
 Any kind of improvement or suggestions are most welcomed.